Tricklebyte/BlazorId_App/README.md

  ### **AuthorizeView Component**
  * Organizes razor code into two sections, **Authorized** and **NotAuthorized**
- * When authorization succeeds, the code in the **Authorized element** is activated and the markup content generated within that section will be rendered.
+ * When authorization succeeds, the code in the **Authorized** section is activated and the markup content generated within that section will be rendered.
  * When the authorization fails, the code in the **NotAuthorized** section is activated and the razor code within that section will be rendered.
  * Used in NavMenu.razor to hide navigation links for unauthorized users.
+ *    The authorized user sees all Links except Login
+ *    The unauthorized user only sees the Login link
  <br/>
  **NavMenu.razor** <br/>

- * The authorized user sees all Links except Login
- * The unauthorized user only sees the Login link

-**NavMenu.razor**
 ```html
  <div class="@NavMenuCssClass" @onclick="ToggleNavMenu">
     <ul class="nav flex-column">